A Bedtime Routine

 Healthy daytime habits for better sleep:

 • Watch your caffeine and alcohol intake, especially in the afternoon and evening.
-These substances can disrupt your natural energetic rhythms, leaving you feeling jittery or just energetically dull.
+These substances can disrupt your natural energy rhythms, leaving you feeling jittery or drained.

-• Soak up some natural sunlight.
-Aim for at least 30 minutes a day.
-It helps regulate your body clock (circadian rhythm) and supports healthy energy levels.
-Sunlight is a powerful source of vital energy!
+• Get at least 30 minutes of natural sunlight each day.
+Sunlight helps regulate your body clock and supports healthy sleep.

 ⚖️Overcoming Sleep Challenges: Addressing Energetic Imbalances